Kotlin Multiplatform Help

 Run your application on iOS

-2. In Android Studio, select iosApp in the list of run configurations and click Run.
+In IntelliJ IDEA, select iosApp in the list of run configurations, select a simulated device next to the run configuration, and click Run.

-If you don't have an available iOS configuration in the list, add a new run configuration.
+If you don't have an available iOS configuration in the list, start Xcode to populate the available simulators and restart IntelliJ IDEA.

 Run multiplatform app on iOS